 A recent Wall Street Journal report highlighted a growing problem in the construction business: a drop in job seekers is resulting in an industry-crippling labor shortage that is expected to continue for years to come.
 What does this mean for you?
 An abundance of opportunities if you have the right training under your (tool) belt.
-Here’s a closer look at six reasons to build a career in the industry.
+Here’s a closer look at six reasons to build a career in the construction industry.

 1. It is extremely rewarding.